 If you’re still struggling to meet all of your communication demands try to delegate.
 Make sure one person is responsible for staying on top of client communication like blogs or other areas that may fall through the cracks.

 With just a little organization, and the right tools, your great customer service can be something that your clients rave about instead of a chore that keeps you up tweeting at night.

-This post is brought to you by the team behind some great WordPress plugins that will make your work-life and website better including the Ultimate FAQ Plugin and Order Tracking.
+This post is brought to you by the team behind some great WordPress plugins that will make your work-life and website better including the Ultimate FAQ Plugin and Status Tracking Plugin.
 Download one of our WordPress plugins and connect with us @etoilewebdesign .
 Review one of our plugins and you could win your premium plugin purchase!
 Just let us know you posted via twitter, Facebook or email.
 We draw one winner every month.